What Conservation Means for Different Types of People

 History is another area of life where people strive to conserve.
 It’s on a smaller scale than something grand such as protecting the earth, but it can be considered equally as important as it’s a memory of life in the past.
 This is why there are companies that specialize in historic building conservation and groups that spend years digging for archaeological proof of our ancestors and their actions.
 Conserving history allows us to remember what happened in the past, and this can be valuable for a number of reasons.

-Learning about our history allows us to remember our past mistakes and move humanity towards a better future.
+Learning about our history from websites like Genealogy Bank allows us to remember our past mistakes and move humanity towards a better future.
 It also allows us to better understand other cultures and origins.
 We can look back at many historic moments and see why things turned out the way they did.
 However, without people to conserve historic monuments and artefacts, it’s virtually impossible to find tangible proof of years gone by.
 Although we have photographs and digital storage these days, it can’t help us reveal history from hundreds of years ago.

 Conserving the internet